 Professor of Finance, Stockholm School of Economics

-Per Strömberg is the SSE Centennial Professor of Finance and Private Equity at the Stockholm School of Economics and currently the Head of the Department of Finance at SSE.
+Per Strömberg is the SSE Centennial Professor of Finance and Private Equity at the Stockholm School of Economics.
 He is also Adjunct Professor of Finance at the University of Chicago Booth School of Business.